 - Starting salaries typically range from £18,000 to £22,000.

-- At senior level you can typically earn between £30,000 and £47,000.
+- At senior level, you'll typically earn around £30,000 to £47,000.

-- Experienced cartographers working on a consultancy basis will negotiate a fee with their client based on their experience and reputation.
+Experienced cartographers working on a consultancy basis will negotiate a fee with their client based on their experience and reputation.

 Income figures are intended as a guide only.

-You may need to work longer hours when meeting publication or project completion deadlines.
+You'll usually work typical office hours (9am to 5pm, Monday to Friday).
+However, you may need to work longer hours when meeting publication or project completion deadlines.

 What to expect

 - Jobs are available throughout the UK, with some posts, for example in government departments, centred near London and the south east.